 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Understand connection times to MySQL / MariaDB
+Understand the connection durations to MySQL / MariaDB

 Limited to 30 real seconds

-This means that when a connection is established between the PHP application and the MySQL database, it has 30 seconds to perform all the necessary operations before the connection is automatically closed by the MySQL server.
+This means that when a connection is established between the PHP application and the MySQL database, it has 30 seconds to perform all necessary operations before the connection is automatically closed by the MySQL server.

 PHP CPU time